permguard/permguard/site/content/docs/0.0.x/sdks/python/azclient.md

   noindex: false # false (default) or true
 ---

 The application, acting as a Policy Enforcement Point (PEP), enforces policies defined by the Policy Ok Point (PDP).
-The Permguard Go SDK facilitates communication with the Permguard PDP.
+The Permguard Python SDK facilitates communication with the Permguard PDP.

 This communication occurs through the `AuthZ Client`, a component that provides a straightforward interface for interacting with the Permguard `AuthZ Server`.